kinktrails/kinktrails/README.md

 > *Not your average trail mix.*

-Kinktrails is a wilderness-inspired, kink-friendly adventure game designed for daring duos who like their hikes with a twist.
+Kinktrails is a wilderness-inspired, kink-friendly adventure game designed for one, two… or a whole pack of adventurous players who like their hikes with a twist.
 It blends outdoor exploration, playful power dynamics, and escalating challenges into an unforgettable experience that starts with cards and ends... however you decide.

 This is an open-source adult card game for couples, partners, and trusted hiking friends who are into flirtation, dares, and a bit (or a lot) of control play.